helenoid/swissknife/docs/phase1/technical_challenges.md

 - Security vulnerabilities, potential data exposure or system damage.

 **Solution:**
-- **Least Privilege for Tools:** Design tools to request only the minimum necessary access.
-Avoid tools that allow arbitrary code execution or unrestricted filesystem access unless absolutely essential and clearly documented.
+- **Least Privilege for Tools:** Design tools (`src/ai/tools/`) to request only the minimum necessary access.
+Avoid tools that allow arbitrary shell command execution (`shellTool`) or unrestricted filesystem access unless absolutely essential and clearly documented with warnings.
+Consider adding confirmation prompts for such tools.
-- **User Confirmation Prompts:** For potentially destructive or sensitive operations (deleting files, accessing credentials, making expensive API calls), use `inquirer` or similar to explicitly prompt the user for confirmation before proceeding.
+- **User Confirmation Prompts:** For potentially destructive or sensitive operations (deleting files via `StorageOperations`, accessing credentials, making expensive API calls), use `inquirer` or similar within command handlers to explicitly prompt the user for confirmation before proceeding.
 Make confirmation requirements configurable or bypassable with flags (e.g., `--force`, `--yes`).
-- **Path Validation/Sanitization:** Rigorously validate and sanitize all file paths provided by users or generated internally to prevent path traversal attacks (`../../..`).
-Confine filesystem operations to intended directories where possible.
+- **Path Validation/Sanitization:** Rigorously validate and sanitize all file paths provided by users or generated internally within `StorageOperations` and `FilesystemBackend` to prevent path traversal attacks (`../../..`).
+Confine filesystem operations to intended directories (e.g., user config dir, CWD, specified output dirs).
-- **Scope Limiting:** If implementing features like plugins or user-defined tools, consider sandboxing mechanisms (though complex in Node.js) or a strict capability-based permission system (like UCANs) to limit their access.
+- **Scope Limiting:** If implementing features like plugins or user-defined tools, consider sandboxing mechanisms (though complex in Node.js) or a strict capability-based permission system (like UCANs, see `src/auth/`) to limit their access.
-- **Secure Credential Storage:** As mentioned previously, use OS keychain or encrypted storage for API keys/tokens, not plaintext files.
+- **Secure Credential Storage:** As detailed below, never handle secrets insecurely.

 ### 7.2 Credential Management